Materials you will Need:

 1- Assemble and cut out the Pattern

-You can find instructions on how to assemble the pattern here.
+You will need to assemble the pattern.
+For instructions on how to assemble the sewing pattern click here.

 The length of the cape is up to you.
 In the pattern example I used 50 inches of fleece.
 To determine the length of your cape measure from your collarbone to where you want the cape to fall.
 Note: this cape is designed to have a little rise in the front ( this is to help prevent tripping on it) so the length you measure will be at the longest point of the cape in the back.